-Employees who obtain concrete information on circumstances not publicly disclosed that, if publicized, would significantly influence the stock market price of Manz shares or derivative financial instruments, may not trade in shares or other financial instruments of Manz AG based on this insider information and may not transmit this information to third parties, no matter whether said insider information is transmitted deliberately or simply through gross carelessness.
+Employees who obtain concrete information on circumstances not publicly disclosed that, if publicized, would significantly influence the stock market price of Manz shares or derivative financial instruments, may not trade in shares or other financial instruments of Manz AG based on this insider information and may not transmit this information to third parties, no matter whether such insider information is transmitted deliberately or simply through gross disregard of the duty to exercise due care.

-(2) Data privacy and data security
+(2) Data Privacy and Data Security

-Manz places a high value on the security of its employees' and business partners' data.
+Manz places great value on the security of its employees' and business partners' data.
 No personal information may be collected or processed without the consent of the affected party, unless required by law.